Spirochetes

 • Kahn test

-• It is tube flocculation test
+• It is a tube flocculation test

-• Negative test shows uniform opalescence
+• The negative test shows uniform opalescence

-• Positive test shows floccules
+• A positive test shows floccules

 • VDRL test

-• In this test the inactivated serum is mixed with cardiolipin antigen on a special slide and rotated for 4 minutes
+• In this test, the inactivated serum is mixed with cardiolipin antigen on a special slide and rotated for 4 minutes

-• Tests for antibodies reacting with group specific treponemal antigen
+• Tests for antibodies reacting with group-specific treponemal antigen

 • Reiter protein complement fixation test